linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/The Fall of Bear Stearns.md

 The next day,  March 21,  was Good Friday.
 J.P.
 Morgan turned up the heat,  telling Mr. Cohen that if Bear Stearns didn't make the desired concessions,  the bank didn't see how it could provide funding for the brokerage to trade the following Monday.
 In an ugly replay of the weekend before,  Bear Stearns was imperiled again.

 If J.P.
-Morgan wouldn't guarantee Bear Stearns's trades on Monday,  the firm would most likely have to file for bankruptcy protection.
+Morgan wouldn't guarantee Bear Stearns's trades on Monday,  the firm would most likely have to file for [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] protection.

 But this time around,  Bear Stearns's business was so weak,  it wasn't eligible for a Chapter 11 reorganization filing.
 Instead it faced a Chapter 7 liquidation,  in which a court-appointed trustee would take over the firm,  likely throwing out management and launching a sale of its assets to repay debts.